MohamedhBadr/EXIO_env_intensity/README.md

-# EXIO_env_intensity
+# The Change in the Carbon intensity of French Agricultural Products
+## Mohamed Badr & Molly Strimbeck Bazilchuck

-Comparison of environmental intensity of economic production over time using EXIOBASE3
+Comparison of the carbon intensity of french agricultural production over time using EXIOBASE3

 Throughout this analysis the Pymrio python library is used to parse and read in EXIOBASE3 https://pymrio.readthedocs.io/en/latest/intro.html#

+**Research question(s):** How much have the multipliers of French agricultural products decreased from 1995 with regards to C02.
+More so, has this decrease resulted in the overall decrease in carbon emmisions from Agriculture, or has this decrease been offset by a growth in consumption?

 **Downloading the Data**